- A heat pump is a fossil fuel-free home heating system

 Next steps

-Find the model you want, an MCS-certified installer to put it in place, and before you know it, you’ll be making your wallet and the Earth a better place.
+Find the model you want, hire an MCS-certified installer to install it, and before you know it, you’ll be making your wallet and the Earth a better place.

 To speed up the process, try using our custom-built tool.
 All you have to do is provide a few quick details, and we’ll put you in touch with our heat pump suppliers, who will send you free quotes.